aschmid-it/unbound/README.md

    - Check: `unbound-anchor -l`
 - Optional: start unbound control: `unbound-control start`

+## Configuration
+The main unbound configuration file is `/etc/unbound.conf`.
+This file will source all configuration files from `/etc/unbound/unbound.conf.d/`.
+It's best practice to add a separate file with you specific configuration to the unbound.conf.d directory.

+The complete configuration file can be found in the code section here: [aschmid-it.conf](etc/unbound/unbound.conf.d/aschmid-it.conf)

 ## Logfile
 - If using a logfile first create:
   ```